-- In the case of a disregarded entity with a U.S. owner, the U.S. owner of the disregarded entity and not the entity; - In the case of a grantor trust with a U.S. grantor or other U.S. owner, generally, the U.S. grantor or other U.S. owner of the grantor trust and not the trust; and - In the case of a U.S. trust (other than a grantor trust), the U.S. trust (other than a grantor trust) and not the beneficiaries of the trust.
+- In the case of a disregarded entity with a U.S. owner, the U.S. owner of the disregarded entity and not the entity; - In the case of a grantor trust with a U.S. grantor or other U.S. grantor or other U.S. grantor or other U.S. owner, generally, the U.S. grantor or other U.S. owner of the grantor trust and not the trust; and - In the case of a U.S. trust (other than a grantor trust), the U.S. trust (other than a grantor trust) and not the beneficiaries of the trust.